0gp/GP-CommunityEdition/README.md

 # GPower
 ## based on GP

 This is my frist GP modification it will contain several improvements for advanced GP programmers.
+The modification will also be the default for my BootToGP.
+That's why I'm going to add some OS specific features soon.

 ### What I've already done:
 - improved the AppMaker